BuilderIO/mitosis/packages/cli/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `jsx-lite-*`), install it to your project using `npm install --save-dev jsx-lite-PLUGINNAME`, and jsx-lite will pick it up automatically.
+To load a particular plugin (which has to start with `mitosis-*`), install it to your project using `npm install --save-dev mitosis-PLUGINNAME`, and mitosis will pick it up automatically.